 The dissolution of a de facto relationship can be complicated.
 It is always best to consult the expertise of a Family Lawyer knows and understands the law.
 Our De Facto Lawyers have assisted clients deal with complicated family separations, sometimes involving children.
-Contact our office to arrange a consultation with an experienced Family Solicitor.
+Contact our office by telephone on (02) 9233 4048 or email to firstname.lastname@example.org to arrange a consultation with an experienced Family Solicitor.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.